-The Wake Forest Demon Deacons logo shows the sports movement’s affiliation with the university, which it represents with honor.
-The emblem displays the strength of metal, composure, and precision of actions characteristic of the university’s teams.
+The Wake Forest Demon Deacons logo represents the university’s affiliation with the sports movement and is displayed with honor.
+The emblem displays the strength of metal, the composure, and the precision of action characteristic of the university’s teams.

 Meaning and History

 Football was the first sport that students participated in.
 The team began competing in 1888.
 Other sports emerged in the 20th century.
-Women’s field hockey and men’s golf are the most successful teams, winning three national NCAA championships.
+Women’s field hockey and men’s golf are the most successful teams, having won three NCAA national championships.

-The logo of the university’s sports movement has changed at least three times, which was associated with leadership changes.
+The logo of the university’s sports movement has changed at least three times, coinciding with leadership changes.

 What is Wake Forest Demon Deacons?